grainone28/OASIS-Project/README.md

 ### Two coexisting training-time stacks

-`training/` is a vendored copy of the official [tue-mps/eomt](https://github.com/tue-mps/eomt) repository.
-It is built on PyTorch Lightning with a layered jsonargparse configuration system that is non-trivial to replace.
-We chose not to rewrite it from scratch: the original training pipeline already implements AMP, a two-stage warmup + polynomial schedule, and the correct padding logic for masked attention, and replacing it would have introduced bugs without any obvious benefit.

-For evaluation and inference, however, only the model definitions (`training/models/eomt.py`, `vit.py`, `erfnet.py`) are needed.
-We import them directly from the top-level scripts, which avoids dragging Lightning and its dependencies into the evaluation pipeline.
+The repository contains two distinct pipelines that coexist without interfering with each other.

+The first is a full training stack located in training/, built on PyTorch Lightning with a layered jsonargparse configuration system.
+This pipeline handles AMP, a two-stage learning rate schedule (head-only warm-up followed by full backbone fine-tuning with layer-wise learning rate decay), and the masked attention annealing logic required by EoMT.
+It is invoked exclusively through main.py and is not imported anywhere else.

+The second is a lightweight evaluation stack built on top of the top-level scripts (evaluate_miou.py, evaluate_anomaly.py, train.py).
+These scripts import only the model definitions directly from training/models/ — specifically eomt.py, vit.py, and scale_block.py — without pulling in Lightning or any of its dependencies.
+This keeps the evaluation pipeline fast, dependency-free, and easy to inspect.
+The separation is intentional: training correctness requires the full Lightning machinery, while evaluation and inference require only PyTorch and the model weights.

 ### Two-phase fine-tuning

-The brief suggests starting with a frozen backbone and progressively unfreezing the deeper layers.
-We split this into two separate config files rather than relying on a single training loop with internal
+The brief suggests starting with a frozen backbone and progressively unfreezing.
+We split this into two configuration files, `training/configs/phase1.yaml` and `phase2.yaml`, which differ in five
-scheduling:

-- `phase1.yaml`: backbone frozen, only the prediction head is trained.
-  This anchors the head to the new label space (19 instead of 133 classes) without disturbing the DINOv2 features.
+points:

+- `ckpt_path`: phase 1 starts from the adapted COCO checkpoint, phase 2
-- `phase2.yaml`: resumes from the phase-1 checkpoint and unfreezes deeper layers using layer-wise learning rate decay (`llrd`).
+  resumes from the last checkpoint produced by phase 1.
+- `load_ckpt_class_head`: `false` in phase 1 (classification head is
+  reinitialised on the 19 Cityscapes classes), `true` in phase 2.
+- `llrd` (layer-wise learning rate decay): `0.0` in phase 1, `0.9` in
+  phase 2.
+- `lr_mult`: `0.0` in phase 1, `0.1` in phase 2.
+- `attn_mask_annealing_enabled`: `false` in phase 1, `true` in phase 2.

-Keeping the two phases in separate configs makes it straightforward to resume only phase 2 from a saved checkpoint, which matters when training on Colab and the runtime expires mid-experiment.
+Both phases are configured for 10 epochs.
+Keeping them in separate configs makes it straightforward to resume only phase 2 from a saved checkpoint, which matters when training on Colab and the runtime expires mid-experiment.

 ### COCO checkpoint adaptation

 The COCO checkpoint was trained at 640×640 with 200 queries on 133 panoptic classes.
-Cityscapes uses 1024×1024, 100 queries, and 19 classes.
-Loading the weights as-is fails because `pos_embed`, `q.weight` and `class_head` all have incompatible shapes. `scripts/adapt_coco_checkpoint.py` performs three operations:
+Our fine-tuning on Cityscapes uses 1024×1024 inputs (set in `training/datasets/cityscapes_semantic.py`, `img_size=(1024, 1024)`), 100 queries and 19 classes.
+Loading the COCO weights as-is fails because `pos_embed`, `q.weight` and `class_head` all have incompatible shapes. `scripts/adapt_coco_checkpoint.py` performs three
+operations:

-1. bicubic interpolation of `pos_embed` onto the new patch grid,
+1. bicubic interpolation of `pos_embed` from the source 40×40 patch grid to the target 64×64 grid (controlled by `--target-grid`),
-2. truncation of the excess query embeddings,
+2. truncation of the query embeddings from 200 to 100 (controlled by `--target-num-q`),
-3. removal of `class_head` (re-initialised from scratch).
+3. removal of `class_head` (re-initialised from scratch on the 19 Cityscapes classes).

 What remains is enough to start fine-tuning from informed weights rather than from random initialisation.